 Carol Johnson is a co-founder of Johnson String Instrument.
 Founded in Newton, MA in 1976, JSI’s core belief is that everyone is equal and deserves access to quality instruments.
 This philosophy is why teachers have been turning to Johnson for support for almost 40 years.
 When she began to ask how she could further serve her community in Massachusetts, she found her answer in the creation of The Johnson String Project.

-With the help of the Massachusetts Cultural Council, Johnson built this organization to provide teachers in under-serviced communities with an integral component for building their programs: instruments.
+With the help of the Mass Cultural Council, Johnson built this organization to provide teachers in under-serviced communities with an integral component for building their programs: instruments.